pachyderm/pachyderm/doc/docs/master/reference/helm_values.md

 1. `enabled`, using an existing secret.
 You must set enabled to true and provide a secret name where the exiting cert and key are stored.
 1. `enabled`, using a new secret.
 You must set enabled to true and `newSecret.create` to true and specify a secret name, and a cert and key in string format

+## oidc

+This section is to configure the oidc settings within pachyderm.

+- `oidc.issuerURI` specifies the Oauth Issuer.
+Inferred if running locally or using ingress.

+- `oidc.requireVerifiedEmail` specifies whether email verification is required for authentication.

+- `oidc.IDTokenExpiry` specifies the duration where OIDC ID Tokens are valid.

+- `oidc.upstreamIDPs` specifies a list of Identity Providers to use for authentication.

+- `oidc.mockIDP` when set to `true`, specifes to ignore `upstreamIDPs` in favor of a placeholder IDP with a preset username/password.

+- `oidc.userAccessibleOauthIssuerHost` specifies the Oauth issuer's address host that's used in the Oauth authorization redirect URI.
+This value is only necessary in local settings or anytime the registered Issuer address isn't accessible outside the cluster.

 ### pachd

 This section is to configure the pachd deployment.